 Your IP address may be used against you for these annoying advertisements, and it can also be used for more malicious purposes.
 Just like someone can spy on you when they know your home address, they can also track you (in the virtual sense) when they know your IP address.

-Here are a few basic reasons you might want to hide or hide your IP.
-There are a lot of reasons not listed here that we won’t get involved in (make sure you stay on the right side of things no matter what you do) and there are a few ways you can secure the address.
-Your real IP was not detected
+Here are a few primary reasons you might want to hide or hide your IP.
+There are many reasons not listed here that we won’t get involved in (make sure you stay on the right side of things no matter what you do), and there are a few ways you can secure the address.
+Your real IP was not detected.

 Hide your IP address with a proxy

-Using a proxy server is probably the easiest way to hide your IP address, especially if you just need to temporarily hide it.
+Using a proxy server is probably the easiest way to hide your IP address, especially if you need to hide it temporarily.

 Proxy servers act like masks when you are browsing the web.
-You send the request out, and the proxy intercepts and makes the request according to its own IP address.
+You send the request out, and the proxy intercepts and suggestions according to its IP address.
 Interested parties can still see traffic between your computer and the proxy, so they’re best used when handling non-sensitive data.

-There are a number of free proxies available, but in general they are not very reliable.
-If you decide to use a free proxy, make sure you don’t pass on any personal information and consider using a proxy checker, as a solution created by haschek solutions.
+There are several free proxies available, but in general, they are not very reliable.
+If you decide to use a free proxy, make sure you don’t pass on any personal information and consider using a proxy checker as a solution created by Haschke solutions.
 Furthermore, a great article about Wired talks about proxy servers that are becoming increasingly insecure.

 VPN works like a proxy in that it changes your IP address, but it also provides protection for all internet traffic from your computer.
-When the information leaves, it is routed to the VPN server, where it is sent with another IP – usually one of which is used by enough people to make it difficult to track.
+When the information leaves, it is routed to the VPN server, where it is sent with another IP, usually used by enough people to make it difficult to track.